PAVANIDEGALA/portfolio/_pages/about.md

 * I'm Pavani, UI/UX & Graphic designer.
 Nice to meet you! 👋🏼

-* Currently, I'm wrapping up my UI/UX designer job at Image media world.
-I bring three years of experience designing user-friendly interfaces that inspire.
+* Currently, I'm working as a UI/UX Designer at Threewings Innovations.
+I bring three years of experience in designing user-friendly interfaces that inspire.

 * When I'm not designing:
   I watch anime, create digital art of my favourite characters, paint and eat pizza ✨